Priestytheplushie/Mille/docs/keybinds.md

 # Keybinds
-Mille contains a minimal amount of keybinds
+Mille contains a minimal amount of keybinds:

 `[esc]`: Exits the editor and saves